Get guidance on potential funding sources for proposed First World War centenary projects and activities.

 The first funding round for 2014/15 applications closed on Wednesday 13 August 2014.
-The Lottery World War One Commemorations, Environment and Heritage Committee will consider eligible applications in November 2014 and announce the decisions in early December.
+The Lottery World War One Commemorations, Environment and Heritage Committee considered eligible applications in November 2014 and announced the decisions in early December.

-A second funding round for 2014/15 will open for applications in mid-December 2014.
+A second funding round for 2014/15 opened for applications in mid-December 2014.
 Organisations interested in seeking funding are encouraged to contact a Lottery advisor on 0800 824 824 to discuss their projects prior to submitting an application.
 Further updates about funding can be found at www.communitymatters.govt.nz.